 It is an acknowledged fact that the mass media has a very important role to play in channeling political enlightenment to serve the goal of national development.
 This is because the mass media is described as "a pivot of social interaction, seeking to use the power of mass information to solve the problem of national cohesion and integration, which are both critical to the growth of healthy political enlightenment" (Agba: 2013).
 Becker, S. and Lower, E (2010) name the functions of the mass media in political enlightenment as "reporting and interpreting events, defining issues, portraying personalities, and investigating support".
 But the 2015 political campaign did not live up to the expected standard.
 The enlightenment was characterized by misuse of the media by political parties and their candidates through the publication or mass of unwholesome information passed to the public as the truth.
 The mass media lent themselves to most of the negative factors in Nigerian politics and became partisan.
-Most mass media organizations aligned with one political parties they are aligned with.
+Most mass media organizations aligned with one politician, political party or one region against another.
+They acted as the mouthpiece of some of the political parties they are aligned with.
 This posture did not give room for objectivity, fairness and justice in the discharge of their responsibilities to the public.